KyleKing/My-Programming-Sketchbook/My-Sublime-Packages.md

 - All Autocomplete - extends Sublime autocomplete to all files in folders (removed)

 ### Possibly in use/maybe not:

+### (?)
+AutocompletionFuzzy (Part of bigger package - see above)

+Provides 8 different types of autocompletion:

+1. Complete word - basic completion; completes word that occurenced in text and opened files.
+1. Complete word (fuzzy) - like “complete word” but uses fuzzy match over words.
+1. Complete subword - completes snake_case and CamelCase words parts.
+1. Complete long word - complete long words: class names with namespaces (Class::Name), method calls (object.method), filenames (file/name.py), urls (http://…).
+1. Complete long word (fuzzy) - line “complete long word” but uses fuzzy match over words.
+1. Complete nesting - completes over and into brackets: can complete full method call (method(arg1, arg2)), method arguments (arg1, arg2), array ([value1, value2]) and everything that has brackets over it or after it.
+1. Complete nesting (fuzzy) - like “complete nesting” but uses fuzzy match.
+1. Complete line - competes whole line.
+1. However it maps only 6 types of autocompletion.
+Not fuzzy completions aren't mapped to keyboard shortcuts by default.
+See “installation” section if you would like map non-fuzzy completion behavior.
+1. All lists are build in order of first occurence of word.
+That makes autocomplete very predictable and easy to use.
+1. Words completion works over all files opened.
+Nesting completion works only in current file (because of performance issues)

 #### (?)
 Dash Doc
 You can look up the word under the cursor or selected text in Dash using ctrl+h